The Tolerance Induction Program® (TIP)

 Why does there need to be repeat lab testing?

-Tests will be compared to the same tests that were obtained before starting treatment so we can evaluate changes in your child's immune system and see how it has responded to conditioning treatment in preparation for tolerance induction.
+Tests will be compared to the same tests that were obtained before starting treatment so we can evaluate changes in your immune system and see how it has responded to conditioning treatment in preparation for tolerance induction.
 The results will be analyzed to confirm the appropriate response of the immune system has occurred.
 TIP is based on mathematical data analytics, not guesswork.
 Tracking these changes over time ensures the safety of our patients.
 Adjustments to the treatment of anaphylactic food will be made based on these lab results.

 Will I see the same physician throughout my treatment?